Security Incident Report Guide¶

 How to report¶

-- Contact information so the Security Team can follow up with you quickly
+- Contact information: A phone number or secondary email where the Security Team can follow up immediately.

 Responsibility model¶